Skywatching FAQs

 Sometimes, children (as well as adults) want to grab hold of the telescope, potentially smudging the eyepiece or knocking the object out of view.
 Please teach children not to touch the telescope without the operator’s permission.
 You can ask children to place their hands behind their back as they approach the scope.
 Explain they’ll be using their eyes to look, not their hands.

-Remember that you look with your eyes, not your hands.
+Remember that you look with your eye, not your hands.
 Please don’t touch any part of the telescope without permission from the telescope operator.
 If you’re unsure where the telescope eyepiece is, ask the operator to show you.
 To get a good view, you may need to try moving your eye closer or farther from the eyepiece.
 If you wear glasses, try looking with them first; if the image seems blurry, ask the operator for help.

 Don’t see anything?
 Speak up!
 The operator may need to adjust the scope.
 Have questions?
 The telescope operators would love to answer them.
 Do step aside to ask, so the line can keep moving.